GautamPatil1/FYMaterials/docs/EE/EE-CAE-1-Question-Bank.md

 ## 9.Explain the barriers to communication

-### Ans:- Barriers to Communication: Roadblocks on the Information Highway
+Barriers to Communication: Roadblocks on the Information Highway

 Communication, despite its apparent simplicity, can be surprisingly complex and prone to disruptions.
 These disruptions, known as **barriers to communication**, hinder the clarity and effectiveness of message transmission.
 Let's explore some of the most common roadblocks you might encounter: